eandresleon/miRNA-mRNA_Integration/README.md

   <img src="https://github.com/eandresleon/miRNA-mRNA_Integration/blob/master/src/images/Figure6.png">
 </p>

-This file is provided also provided in the [repository](https://raw.githubusercontent.com/eandresleon/miRNA-mRNA_Integration/master/src/soft/miARma-Seq.1.7.5/miARma_mRNASeq.ini) for you to run the analysis and adjust some parametrs to fit your hadrware (threads as an example).
+This file is provided also provided in the [repository](https://raw.githubusercontent.com/eandresleon/miRNA-mRNA_Integration/master/src/soft/miARma-Seq.1.7.5/miARma_mRNASeq.ini) for you to run the analysis and adjust some parameters to fit your hardware (threads as an example).
 To do that, please invoke the following command:

 ```
 cd ~/miRNA-mRNA_Integration-master/src/soft/miARma-Seq.1.7.5/